- Define the four major components of communication.

 - Consider tone and body language.
 Don’t forget to think about how you say things and what you look like while you’re doing it.
 School-age children and youth are perceptive and can understand tone of voice and common body language.

 As school-age children and youth grow, self-expression becomes a very important aspect of development.
 They are beginning to have more sophisticated and purposeful feelings, emotions, and thoughts.
 As a school-age staff member, it is important to encourage children and youth to share their thoughts and feelings in a healthy way.
 In many school-age programs, character education is being taught and communicated to children and youth in a manner that will help them develop as moral, respectful, healthy, and successful citizens.
 Creating a culture of character in your school-age program will significantly improve the way children and youth interact with adults, as well as with each other.
 Cultivating character also involves teaching children and youth strategies to effectively and positively deal with managing conflict.
 Conflict resolution is a learned skill that you can help school-age children and youth develop.

-Think about the school-age children and youth in your program.
-Using the Communication: Kindergarten through Fifth Grade (benchmarks) attachment, along with the Thinking About Communication with Children and Youth activity, highlight what you notice about their development and how you respond.
-Then, share and discuss your responses with a trainer, coach, or supervisor.
+Think about the school-age children and youth in your program and how your interactions support their communication development.
+Use the Communication Benchmarks: Kindergarten through Fifth Grade Learn attachment, and the information described within this lesson, to help complete the Thinking about Communication activity.
+Then, share and discuss your responses with a trainer, coach, or administrator.

 Additionally, below is a list of resources to promote safe social networking in your program.
 Explore these resources for additional information on keeping the children in your program safe as they use technology to communicate.
 You may wish to share these resources with families.

 - Allen, Kathy.
 Cell Phone Safety.
 Capstone Press, 2013.

 - Linde, Barbara.
 Safe Social Networking.
 Gareth Stevens Publishing, 2013.

 - Minton, Eric.
 Social Networking and Social Media Safety.
 Power Kids Press, 2014.